 How popular is the baby name Elisabetta in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Elisabetta and check out all the blog posts that mention the name Elisabetta.
+Plus, check out all the blog posts that mention the name Elisabetta.

 Many of us probably don’t know anything about the 1950 movie Captain Carey, U.S.A.